Written by Alexis Goldberg,

 The city is good for investment as prices have steadily increased over many years, even when prices may have remained stable or fallen in other parts of the country.

 Notre-Dame du Mont is sometimes referred to as the creative heart of Marseille.
-Built as it was around the church of the same name, it occupies a central position in the city and is renowned for its excellent leisure facilities as well as its beauty and family-friendly atmosphere.
+Before it’s construction in 1823-24, a smaller church lied in its place.
+Today, Notre-Dame du Mont occupies a central position in a city renowned for its excellent leisure facilities, beauty and family-friendly atmosphere.
 It rightly holds its place at position number one in the list of coolest neighbourhoods in the world.

 You might also like: